joshgerdes/jekyll-uno/_drafts/azure-optimisation-engine.md

 ![Azure Optimization Engine Architecture](/uploads/architecture.jpg "Azure Optimization Engine Architecture")

-Azure Optimization Engine runs on top of Azure Automation _(Runbooks for each data source)_ and Log Analytics and is supplemented by a storage account to store JSON and Azure SQL database to help control ingestion _(last processed blob and lines processed)_.
+Azure Optimization Engine runs on top of Azure Automation _(Runbooks for each data source)_ and Log Analytics.
+It is supplemented by a storage account to store JSON and Azure SQL database to help control ingestion _(last processed blob and lines processed)_.

 ### Install